linode/docs/docs/development/version-control/install-gogs-on-debian-8-jessie.md

 ![Install Gogs on Debian 8 Jessie](/docs/assets/gogs_tg.png "Install Gogs on Debian 8 Jessie")

 This tutorial shows you how to install and configure Gogs, using PostgreSQL for the database server and Nginx for the reverse proxy server.
 We will use `example.com` as the domain name for the site.
+Hosting your own software projects could benefit from large amounts of disk space, so consider using our [Block Storage](/docs/platform/how-to-use-block-storage-with-your-linode) service with this setup.

 {: .note}
 >